danielc92/flask-celery-tests/README.md

 # Project Title
 Implementing celery in a flask application, so that users do not have to wait extended periods of time for transactions to complete.
-RabbitMQ will be used as a backend broker, postgres and flask-sqlalchemy (sqlalchemy) will be used as a database for this example.
+Redis will be used as a backend broker, postgres and flask-sqlalchemy (sqlalchemy) will be used as a database for this example.

 # Before you get started